Arc-Computer/arc-memory/docs/roadmap/auto.md

 - Implement core refresh functionality that can be called from the CLI
 - Track per-repository update timestamps in the existing metadata structure
-- Intelligently throttle API requests to minimize usage
+- Implement conservative throttling for API requests to respect rate limits
 - Leverage existing authentication and ingest infrastructure
 - Provide utility functions for checking update status and managing refresh operations
-- Design with database abstraction to support both SQLite and Neo4j backends
+- Design with future extensibility in mind, but focus on SQLite implementation
-- Implement patterns similar to Neo4j's GraphRAG for efficient updates
+- Keep the implementation simple and reliable

 ### B. Metadata Storage Extensions

 Extend the current metadata storage to track per-repository update timestamps:

 - Use the existing metadata structure in graph.db
-- Add source-specific timestamps (GitHub, Linear, etc.)
+- Add source-specific timestamps (primarily GitHub)
 - Implement functions to read and write these timestamps
 - Ensure backward compatibility with existing metadata
-- Design metadata schema to be compatible with Neo4j's property graph model
+- Keep the schema simple and focused on immediate needs
-- Use similar patterns to Neo4j's LLM Graph Builder for tracking document updates
+- Design with clean interfaces that could support other backends later

 ### C. Refresh Command for Cron Jobs